 The active and illegal foreign armed groups operating on the soil of the DR Congo include the following:

 The Democratic Forces for the Liberation of Rwanda (FDLR) is the largest illegal foreign armed group operating in the DR Congo.
 While there is currently a growing number of Congolese among their ranks, the group is primarily formed from members of the Rwandan government and army ousted in 1994 as well as Rwandan refugees.
 Its public purpose is to use military pressure to open "inter-Rwandan dialogue" with the current Rwandan government, but its covert purpose appears to be to overthrow the Rwandan government.
 The FDLR currently operates in eastern DR Congo and Katanga province.
-Its current strength is estimated to be below 3000 combatants.
-This number is less than half of what it was in 2008, prior to the joint operations mounted against it by FARDC, the Rwandan Army (RDF), and MONUSCO.
+Its current strength is estimated to be 2000 combatants.
+It can be recalled that in 2009, a joint operation was mounted against the FDLR by FARDC, the Rwandan Army (RDF), and MONUSCO.

 The Allied Democratic Forces (ADF) is a Ugandan rebel group based along the Rwenzori Mountains of eastern DR Congo.
 Most of its members are Islamists who want to establish Shari'a law in Uganda.
 The ADF was formed around 1998 by a merger of various streams of discontented sectors of Ugandan society which felt alienated after the overthrow of Idi Amin.
 The group appears to be receiving external funding from unknown sources.
 In June 2010, the FARDC launched an attack called “operation Ruwenzori” against the ADF.
 The ADF currently number approximately 500 combatants but the high level of secrecy in the organization and its compartmentalized structure make it difficult to ascertain its overall strength.
 Since 2001, the Uganda government offered Amnesty and Reinsertion program to all members of the ADF.

-Between 2002 and mid-2011, the DDRRR Section repatriated more than 24,000 foreign ex-combatants and their dependants and destroyed 1435 arms and 46,006 ammunitions.
+Since 2002 to July 2013, the DDRRR Section repatriated more than 29,000 foreign ex-combatants and their dependants.
 The Section has 18 sites in North Kivu, South Kivu, Oriental Province and North Katanga.
 It also runs four rapid response mobile teams capable of a rapid responding for any emergency throughout their operational areas.
-The DDRRR Section has visible presence in most parts of eastern DR Congo and that enables it to facilitate the transportation of Rwandan refugees thereby complimenting to the work of the United nations High Commission for Refugees, (UNHCR.)
+The DDRRR Section has visible presence in most parts of eastern DR Congo and that enables it to facilitate the transportation of Rwandan refugees thereby complimenting the work of the United nations High Commission for Refugees, (UNHCR.)